mattermost/mattermost-webapp/packages/README.md

         }
         ```

-    1. Jest - Add an entry to the `jest.moduleNameMapper` section of the root `package.json` for your package.
+    1. **Jest** - Add an entry to the `jest.moduleNameMapper` section of the root `jest.config.js` for your package.
 Since that setting supports regexes, you can add these to the existing patterns used by the `client` and `types` packages.

         Similar to TypeScript, this will differ based on if the package exports a single module or multiple modules.